 NC SUPPORTS MILITARY CHILDREN

-- Military Liaison Counselors offer training to school system staff and provide direct support to military connected children in four North Carolina school systems with the highest population of military-connected students: Craven, Cumberland, Onslow and Wayne.
+- Military Liaison Counselors - NC created these positions to focus on the unique needs of military students in the educational setting.
+Military Liaison Counselors offer training to school system staff and provide direct support to military connected children in four North Carolina school systems where military installations are located: Craven, Cumberland, Onslow and Wayne.

-- Reach MCNC - Reach Every Military Child in North Carolina is a joint effort of the North Carolina Department of Public Instruction and the military installation school liaison officers.
-If you are a military family and have questions about K-12 education, you can contact the school liaison officer mapped to your region, regardless of your branch or installation affiliation.
+- Reach MCNC - Reach Every Military Child in North Carolina is a joint effort of the North Carolina Department of Public Instruction and the military installation School Liaison Officers.
+If you are a military family and have questions about K-12 education, you may contact the School Liaison Officer mapped to your region, regardless of your branch or installation affiliation.

 You may contact our NC state military liaison Doug Taggart if you feel you've exhausted local resources above or are not certain where to take your question: 919.807.3346.